mr-staker/elrond-cookbook/TESTING.md

 You must have:

  * Cinc Workstation.
-This has been developed / tested using [21.3.346](https://cinc.osuosl.org/files/unstable/cinc-workstation/21.3.346/ubuntu/20.04/cinc-workstation_21.3.346-1_amd64.deb).
+This cookbook has been developed / tested using [21.3.346](https://cinc.osuosl.org/files/unstable/cinc-workstation/21.3.346/ubuntu/20.04/cinc-workstation_21.3.346-1_amd64.deb).
 Chef Workstation should work with minor modifications to `.kitchen.docker.yml`.
  * Working Docker setup.
  * kitchen-docker driver.

-The`kitchen-docker` driver is, sadly, not part of Workstation anymore as it is missing maintainers, but kitchen-dokken doesn't work with Cinc / thick containers.
+The`kitchen-docker` driver is, sadly, not part of Workstation anymore. kitchen-dokken doesn't work with Cinc / thick containers.

 Install with:

 ```bash
 # make sure this runs with Workstation being configured for your shell